Architecture as Science - How Walls Affect Our Brains

 Have you ever felt heaviness in a room with low ceilings, or vice versa - lightness near tall columns?
 There is a scientific explanation for this.

-In neuroarchitecture, there is a theory of “bodily simulation,” which is based on mirror neurons.
-These neurons are activated not only when we act, but also when we observe the environment.
-When we see a stretched column, our body “feels” this tension; when we see a heavy roof, we subconsciously feel the compression.
-We, in effect, co-experience the architecture, which creates a deep emotional connection with the building.
+There is in neuroarchitecture "Corporeal simulation" A theory based on mirror neurons.
+These neurons fire not only when we act, but also when we observe our environment.
+When we see a stretched column, our body “feels” the tension; when we see a heavy roof, we subconsciously feel the compression.
+We actually experience the architecture, which creates a deep emotional connection with the building.

 5. Sharp corners and the fear center (Amygdala)